 What I like: Their clean Scandinavian design is a pleasure to use.
 It shows you whether you rank in the featured snippet (so-called “position zero”) and includes all other important Google features (related questions, site links, whether there are ads, etc.).
 It lets you tag and star your most important keywords and, of course, it’s great being able to request a keyword refresh whenever I feel like.
 You can also add as many domains as you like.

 What they should improve: It would be nice to see the ranking evolution in the main overview as offered with other SERP trackers (instead of clicking the detail view of the keyword).
-They should offer plans with less than 1000 keywords as this makes them REALLY expensive.
+They should offer plans with less than 1000 keywords as this restriction makes them REALLY expensive.
 I would also prefer email reports where you can see the rankings directly in the email and not only after opening in an attached file (PDF, XLS etc.).